 The primary difference is the coat colour.
 White Shepherds have a white coat, while German Shepherds have a variety of coat colours, including black and tan, sable, and solid black.
 Additionally, White Shepherds are often bred with an emphasis on their appearance and gentle temperament, whereas German Shepherds are bred for their working and herding abilities.

 The White Swiss Shepherd Dog, with its alluring white coat and noble appearance, has earned a special place in the hearts of dog lovers worldwide.
 While its history is intertwined with that of the German Shepherd, it has become a distinct breed cherished for its unique qualities.
-As with any breed, responsible breeding practices and proper care are essential to ensure the health and well-being of these magnificent dogs.
+As with any breed, responsible breeding practises and proper care are essential to ensure the health and well-being of these magnificent dogs.
 Whether as a loving companion, a working partner, or a show dog, the White Swiss Shepherd Dog continues to enchant and inspire all who have the privilege of sharing their lives with this remarkable breed.